sidk/sidk.github.io/_posts/2016-05-24-how-to-keep-your-controllers-thin-with-form-objects.md

 I&#8217;m a big fan of form objects, and a general rule of thumb for me is to use them whenever I feel things are getting complicated in the controller and view.
 They can even be used in situations where you&#8217;re not dealing directly with the database (like for example interacting with a third party API).

 I encourage you, if you haven&#8217;t already, to consider how form objects might fit into your app.
 They will go a long way in ensuring your controllers _and_ models are thin and keeping your code maintainable.

-Have you used form objects in your Rails apps?
-Have they helped or hindered you?
-How else do you keep your controllers thin?
-Let me know in the comments section, I&#8217;d love to hear what you think.